Diabetes and high blood pressure

 What should blood pressure be if you have diabetes?

-Blood pressure readings vary, but in general your blood pressure should be less than 130/80 mmHg.
+Blood pressure readings vary, but in general if someone has diabetes their blood pressure should be less than 130/80 mmHg.
 The first number is the "systolic pressure" or the pressure in the arteries when your heart beats and fills the arteries with blood.
 The second number is the "diastolic pressure" or the pressure in the arteries when your heart rests between beats, filling itself with blood for the next contraction.

 Having normal blood pressure is as important in managing diabetes as having good control of your blood sugar when it comes to preventing diabetes complications.